silene/remake/README.md

   uses the static prerequisites of rules mentioning it to check whether it needs to be rebuilt.
 It does not assume it to be up-to-date.
 As with
   <b>redo</b> though, if its obsolete status would be due to a dynamic
-  dependency, it will go unnoticed; it should be removed beforehand.
+  prerequisite, it will go unnoticed; it should be removed beforehand.
 - Multiple targets are supported.
 - <b>remake</b> has almost no features: no checksum-based dependencies, no compatibility with job servers, etc.